List of characters in The Lego Movie franchise: MetalBeard

 MetalBeard (voiced by Nick Offerman in The Lego Movie, The Lego Movie 2: The Second Part, The Lego Movie: 4D – A New Adventure and Lego Dimensions, Roger L. Jackson in The Lego Movie Videogame) is a large, bionic makeshift robot pirate and a member of the Master Builders.
 His appearances are not accurate to the Lego sets such as MetalBeard's Duel (which resembles the original but lacks detailed designs) and MetalBeard's Sea Cow.

-MetalBeard originally had a normal pirate body, which he lost in a mission to the Octan Tower.
+MetalBeard originally had a normal pirate body, which he lost in a mission to the Octan Tower, save for his vital organs, presumed to have been preserved in his current body.
 He later rescued Emmet, Wyldstyle, Batman, Vitruvius, Princess Unikitty and Benny after the destruction of Unikitty's kingdom, Cloud Cuckoo Land.

-In The Lego Movie 2: The Second Part, it is shown MetalBeard can transform other forms, including a bike, to fight off the Duplo Invasion.
+In The Lego Movie 2: The Second Part, it is shown MetalBeard can transform into other forms, including a bike and a laser cannon, to fight off the Duplo Invasion.
 After the Duplo Invasion, his body was destroyed and he has to use his treasure chest to move around.
 However, at the end of the film, his body was rebuilt from some instruments.

 In Lego Dimensions, MetalBeard was pulled into a vortex and captured by Lord Vortech as he had one of the twelve Foundation Elements (his Treasure Chest).
 His body (along with the bodies of Robin and Frodo Baggins) later becomes part of Vortech's minion, the Tri.